Pantagruel

 yay -S pantagruel

-Install Pantagruel from Source (requires the Janet language and package manager)
+Install from Source (requires OCaml 4.14+ and opam)

 git clone https://github.com/subsetpark/pantagruel.git